charlotte-pel/LabelNoiseTS/README.md

 ## Evaluation of performances

 Save Accuracy Scores in two csv file:
-- All Accuracy scores for each run, Ex: "AccuracyCsvRF.csv"
+- All Accuracy scores for each run, Ex: `AccuracyCsvRF.csv`
-- Average accuracy scores for all runs, Ex: "AccuracyRF.csv" (Use for evaluation visualisation)
+- Average accuracy scores for all runs, Ex: `AccuracyRF.csv` (Use for evaluation visualisation)

 ```python
 from EvalAlgo.EvalAlgo import *